ray-project/distributed-zkml/README.md

 ## Overview

 This repository extends zkml (see [ZKML: An Optimizing System for ML Inference in Zero-Knowledge Proofs](https://ddkang.github.io/papers/2024/zkml-eurosys.pdf)) with distributed proving capabilities.
-The zkml repository is included as a git submodule in the `zkml/` directory and modified to support Merkle tree commitments for intermediate layer outputs. zkml provides An optimizing compiler from TensorFlow to halo2 ZK-SNARK circuits for single-machine proof generation.
-High-stakes AI applications in biology or robotics are more practical with trustless verification.
+The zkml repository is included as a git submodule in the `zkml/` directory and modified to support Merkle tree commitments for intermediate layer outputs required in a distributed setting. zkml provides an optimizing compiler from TensorFlow to halo2 ZK-SNARK circuits for single-machine proof generation.
+High-stakes AI applications in biology or robotics are more practical with trustless verification using [ZKPs (Zero Knowledge Proofs](https://toc.csail.mit.edu/node/218), [SNARKs (Succient Non-interactive Arguments of Knowledge), and zk-SNARKs](https://cs251.stanford.edu/lectures/lecture15.pdf).

 distributed-zkml adds:
 - Layer-wise partitioning: Split ML models into chunks for parallel proving across multiple GPUs